Blender (software): Cycles

+Hydra Storm

+Hydra Storm is a real-time leaveraged rendering engine by Pixar made to keep a consistant look between render engines.
+It was added in Blender 4.0 and is faster that EEVEE and Cycles for simple scenes, while comprimising on quality.
+It is an addon and must be enabled in Prefrences.

 GPU rendering

 Cycles supports GPU rendering, which is used to speed up rendering times.
-There are three GPU rendering modes: CUDA, which is the preferred method for older Nvidia graphics cards; OptiX, which utilizes the hardware ray-tracing capabilities of Nvidia's Turing architecture & Ampere architecture; and OpenCL, which supports rendering on AMD Radeon graphics cards (with added Intel Iris and Xe support in 2.92).
+There are three GPU rendering modes: CUDA, which is the preferred method for older Nvidia graphics cards; OptiX, which utilizes the hardware ray-tracing capabilities of Nvidia's Turing architecture & Ampere architecture; HIP, which supports rendering on AMD Radeon graphics cards; and oneAPI for Intel and Intel Arc GPUs.
 The toolkit software associated with these rendering modes does not come within Blender and needs to be separately installed and configured as per their respective source instructions.

-Multiple GPUs are also supported (with the notable exception of the Eevee render engine) which can be used to create a render farm to speed up rendering by processing frames or tiles in parallel—having multiple GPUs, however, does not increase the available memory since each GPU can only access its own memory.
+Multiple GPUs are also supported (with the notable exception of the EEVEE render engine) which can be used to create a render farm to speed up rendering by processing frames or tiles in parallel—having multiple GPUs, however, does not increase the available memory since each GPU can only access its own memory.
 Since Version 2.90, this limitation of SLI cards is broken with Nvidia's NVLink.

-Apple's Metal API got initial implementation in blender 3.1 for Apple computers with M1 chips and AMD graphics cards.
+Apple's Metal API got initial implementation in Blender 3.1 for Apple computers with M1 chips and AMD graphics cards.

-A Benchmark of Blender 3.2 shows great advantages of long supported CUDA against newer API OptiX and brand new HIP for AMD Hardware.
-Some Improvements in performance will be available for HIP and OptiX in Blender 3.3 and 3.4.

-Support for Intel Arc GPUs arrived in Blender 3.3 LTS.